 Along the way, we drove past the Delmonte pineapple farms and after some time, we also drove past the Kakuzi farms.
 At the stops, we enjoyed some ripe sweet pineapples as the radio blasted the evening blues to finish up a tourist aura.

 Our next stop was at Makutano junction before we headed to Mwea.
 In Mwea, the expansive irrigation scheme was being prepared for planting.
 Seedlings were curated nicely at the edges of the farmlands and given that the day was ending, the town itself was coming to live with the evening rush.

 We stopped to sample the Mwea Pishori rice and have a brief interaction with the traders of the rice.
 With the rising cost of living in Kenya, rice farmers and traders have had to increase their prices as well to cushion themselves against losses.

 We left Mwea and proceeded to Embu.
 Along the road, we could see the green lush of bananas and other foods which reminded us that if anything, we could recharge our energies and continue with our journey if it ever came to mean that we were low on food in its entirety.

-Along our traverse, most of the towns in the rural areas don’t have much rush.
+Along our traverse, most of the towns in the rural areas didn’t have much rush.
 Live simply goes one.
-We spent the night in Chogoria, a quiet town on your way to Meru.
-We had an opportunity to see the Nithi bridge black spot that unfortunately took away dozens of lives yesterday in a grisly road accident.
-Our condolences goes out to all who lost their loved ones in the accident.
+We spent the night in Chogoria, a quiet town on our way to Meru.
+We had an opportunity to see the Nithi Bridge black spot that unfortunately took away dozens of lives yesterday in a grisly road accident.
+Our condolences go out to all who lost their loved ones in the accident.